the practical kitchen

 The dough after kneading with the dough hook is smooth and elastic, pulling clean from the side of the bowl.

-Continue with the dough hook on medium-low speed for about 3-5 minutes until the dough is smooth, elastic, and slightly tacky to the touch.
+Continue kneading on medium-low speed until the dough is smooth, elastic, and slightly tacky to the touch.

 the dough shaped into a ball, coated with oil, it takes up about half of a metal mixing bowl.

-Shape the dough into a ball by tucking all the edges under so you have a nice smooth top.
-Place it in a lightly oiled bowl, turning the dough once to coat it in oil.
+Shape the dough into a ball and place it in a lightly oiled bowl, turning the dough once to coat it in oil.

 Cover the bowl (I use these plastic hair processing caps as bowl covers) and leave it to rise somewhere warm for an hour.